 1Yr·

-🦷 Why you don't need dividends for monthly cash flow -.
+🦷 Why you don't need dividends for a monthly cash flow -

 Dividends put to the test 🦷

-Hi guys, this post is to explain why a dividend-only investment strategy is not a panacea and as the young whippersnapper that you are, you should definitely reconsider whether you should really focus fully on dividends and payouts with an investment horizon of more than 15 years.
+Hi folks, this article is intended to explain why a pure dividend-oriented investment strategy is not a panacea and why you, as the young whippersnapper that you are, should definitely reconsider whether you should really focus entirely on dividends and payouts with an investment horizon of more than 15 years.

 Stop!
 What?

 Dividends always make sense!
-After all, I regularly get money flushed into my account without doing anything for it.
-Anyway, I prefer to have the money directly in my hand, so that no one can take it away from me.
-And anyway, dividends are a sign of quality; if the company has paid out dividends for the last 20 years, it will do so for the next 20 years as well.
+After all, I regularly get money flushed into my account without having to do anything for it.
+In any case, I prefer to have the money directly in my hand so that nobody can take it away from me.
+And anyway, dividends are a sign of quality - if the company has paid out dividends for the last 20 years, it will continue to do so for the next 20 years.

-Oh, and I want to live off my monthly cash flow in my old age, then the portfolio can continue to grow in peace and I can live off the dividends!
-It's much better than constantly withdrawing something from the portfolio, because at some point I'll have nothing left.
+Oh, and I want to live off my monthly cash flow in old age, so the portfolio can continue to grow in peace and I can live off the dividends!
+It's much better than constantly taking something out of the portfolio, because at some point I'll have nothing left.
 That can't happen to me with dividends!

 Well?
-Who would sign one or the other sentence above in the same way?
+Who would agree with one or two of the above statements?

-What if I tell you that all of the above is a misconception, based on assumptions and a dividend strategy can have its pitfalls.
-What you should keep in mind when implementing your dividend strategy, we clarify in this article.
+What if I told you that all of the above is a misconception, based on misinterpreted assumptions and that a dividend strategy can certainly have its pitfalls.
+In this article, we explain what you should keep in mind when implementing your dividend strategy.

-If you want to do further research after this article, you can simply google the terms "Dividend Fallacy" or "Homemade Dividend Policy" and/or read the article by Gerd Kommer listed in source [3].
+If you want to do further research after reading this article, you can simply google the terms "Dividend Fallacy" or "Homemade Dividend Policy" and/or read the article by Gerd Kommer cited in source [3].

 Introduction - Why are dividends so popular?

-In times of zero interest rates, when we hardly got any interest on our savings, dividends were proclaimed to replace interest.
-In 2008, the last time there was almost an average of almost 2% on the overnight money [1].
-There is certainly no question of savers being spoiled in the last decade.
-So alternatives were needed.
+In times of zero interest rates, when we hardly received any interest on our savings, dividends were proclaimed a substitute for interest.
+The last time there was an average of just under 2% on overnight money was in 2008 [1].
+There can certainly be no question of savers being spoiled in the last decade.
+So alternatives had to be found.

-If savings no longer yield anything, investments have to be made.
-In the past decades, the capital market has regularly generated higher returns than the interest paid.
-So what could be more obvious than declaring the dividend the new interest rate?
+If saving no longer yields anything, then investments have to be made.
+In recent decades, the capital market has regularly generated higher returns than the interest paid.
+So what could be more obvious than declaring dividends the new interest rate?

 It sounds totally simple.
-I buy a stock that pays dividends or an ETF that pays dividends, and I get regular cash inflows into my account.
-It's tangible, it's quickly explained, it's easy to understand, and it's a story that can be told.
+I buy a share that pays a dividend or an ETF that pays a dividend and I regularly receive cash into my account.
+It's tangible, quickly explained, easy to understand and generally a story that can be told.
 As the amount invested increases, so do the dividends.
 More money in, more money out.
-Zack, another story that can be told and shared on getquin in droves.
+Zack, another story that can be told and shared on getquin.

-getquin gives us the opportunity we all know to share our portfolios with other investors.
-One combination of words is sometimes read very often in the requested feedbacks.
-The talk is about the desire for "monthly cash flow".
-Without exception, people try to achieve this monthly cash flow by means of dividends.
-Why one has nothing to do with the other, and which pitfalls are waiting for you when investing in high-dividend stocks, I would like to explain step by step.
+getquin offers us the familiar opportunity to share our portfolios with other investors.
+There is a combination of words that is very common in the feedback we receive.
+We are talking about the desire for "monthly cash flow".
+Without exception, attempts are made to achieve this monthly cash flow by means of dividends.
+I would now like to take a step-by-step look at why the one has nothing to do with the other and what pitfalls await you when investing in high-dividend stocks.

-So let's start by pulling a few teeth.
+So let's start by pulling out a few teeth.

 🦷#1 - Dividends are free money

 The dream of passive income, getting money for doing nothing.
-Or at least sit down once, make the effort and collect money afterwards with a clear conscience.
+Or at least sit down once, make the effort and then collect money with a clear conscience.
 That is the goal of many investors.
-How convenient for us are the dividend-paying companies, because if I am invested in the company anyway and take the price gains with me, then I take the additionally paid dividend with me.
-The fact that dividends are by no means free money is shown by the fact that the total return of a share price consists of two components:
+Dividend-paying companies come in handy here, because if I am invested in the company anyway and take the price gains with me, then I can also take the additional dividend paid.
+However, the fact that dividends are by no means free money becomes clear when we realize that the total return on a share price consists of two components:

 Price yield + dividend yield = total return.